Lifestyle Changes for Erectile Dysfunction

 Alcohol: Heavy drinking impairs the nerve signals needed for erections and reduces testosterone production.
 While moderate alcohol consumption (up to 14 units per week) is generally considered safe, drinking heavily before sexual activity is a common acute cause of ED.

 Smoking: Smoking damages blood vessels throughout the body, directly reducing blood flow to the penis.
-Smoking is an independent risk factor for ED regardless of other health conditions.
-Quitting smoking — even in men who have smoked for many years — can lead to meaningful improvement in erectile function within months.
+It is an independent risk factor for ED regardless of other health conditions.
+Quitting — even in long-term smokers — can lead to meaningful improvement in erectile function within months.

 5. Managing Stress and Mental Health